Guide to localizing your brand messaging for the Chinese market

 China has a unique business environment and media landscape.
 This lucrative market will continue to play a key role in the global economy, and nailing this crucial part of the equation can positively impact your business for years to come.

 A strong local narrative and messaging is the core of your go-to-market strategy.
 It’s from this foundation that you’ll be able to build a successful venture.

 The top three mistakes global brands make when entering the China market (and how to prevent them)

 Failing to achieve cultural relevance

-When entering China, many brands have fallen victims to crass translations that can misinterpret their brand message and negatively impact their business.
+When entering China, many brands have fallen victim to crass translations that can misinterpret their brand message and negatively impact their business.

 Not spending enough time understanding local customers’ pain points

 Another common mistake among many B2B companies, especially those who are new to the market, is not investing enough time to understand their local customers and their true pain points.

 The buyer persona that works well in your home country doesn't necessarily work in China because of the market complexity and cultural differences.
 Companies need to carefully study their local customer behaviors and understand their real needs in order to craft a compelling message.